paigen11/file-read-challenge/README.md

 # Node.js Large File / Data Reading & Performance Testing

-The challenge is to process a really large text file sourced from the Federal Elections Commission.
+The challenge is to process a really large text file sourced from the Federal Election Commission.
 The input data consists of records of monetary contributions by individuals to poltitical entities.

 Code provided in this repository is in the form of Node.js scripts.
 They showcase 3 different approaches to process big data files.
 One script utilizes the Node.js `fs.readFile()` API, another utilizes `fs.createReadSteam()`, and the final script incorporates the external NPM module `EventStream`.